Concrete house on a Mediterranean cliff at golden hour

 A note from the editors

-I started PACTORN because the houses I'd been chasing in magazines for years were, frankly, impossible to actually book.
-So I started writing letters — first to one architect, then to hundreds.
-These are the keys they sent back.
+I just started PACTORN because the houses I'd been chasing in magazines were, frankly, impossible to actually book.
+So I sat down and started writing letters — one architect at a time.
+These are the first keys they sent back.

 Jomar Horario · Editor